-Where are Phuket waterfalls?
+Where are Phuket Waterfalls?

-There are only 3 significant waterfalls on the island.
+There are only three significant waterfalls on the island.
 The two largest ones are inside national parks and charge an entry fee of 200 baht per person, but a car fee.
 Not everyone is happy about this but that the rule and some considered rather high.
 Those are Bang Pae on the eastern part of Phuket and Ton Sai Waterfall located further north, not far from Thalang Town on the way to Phuket airport.

 Kathu Waterfall is the best advertised but is quite small.
 At least you don’t have to pay anything to get there.
 If you go during the raining season and you find the path to the upper levels, it can be quite charming.

-Kathu waterfall is actually quite nice during rainy season as it cascades on four levels through the jungle.
+Kathu waterfall is actually quite lovely during rainy season as it cascades on four levels through the jungle.
 This waterfall is on every Phuket map and very well indicated on the road when approaching Patong.
 It’s very popular with kids and parents who love to play in the natural pools while enjoying local food sold in street carts around.
 There is no entrance fee as Kathu Waterfalls are not in a national park.
 If you visit during high season, don’t be surprised if the stream has become small.
-If you are in the area and you like nature, you can also try the Phuket Wake Park Cable Ski and the very popular Flying Hanuman Read more…
+If you are in the area and you like nature, you can also try the Phuket Wake Park Cable Ski, and the very popular Flying Hanuman Read more…

 4. Ao Yon Waterfall

 Not very well known and hard to find, Ao Yon waterfall is only visited by a few locals who seem to enjoy drinking and dating by the water on weekends.
 To get there drive along Panwa beach, then past Ao Yon Beach and you will reach a small rocky bay, the road leading to the waterfall is opposite of this bay, follow it for few kilometers